-As of end of 2017, conflict in CAR has displaced more than 1.1 million people, including over 600,000 registered IDPs - the highest number since August 2014 and a 50% increase in 2017 alone. ???
-191,000 new IDPs were recorded between February and late September 2017; they were mainly fleeing violence in Haut Mbomou, Mbomou, Ouham Pende, Ouaka, and Nana-Grebizi. ?
-As of October, new large-scale displacements due to conflict were reported across the country, including in Batangafo, Zemio, Bria, Kaga-Bandoro, and Bangassou. ?The majority (68%) of IDPs live with host communities, whereas nearly 25% of IDPs are in IDP camps and a small number in the bush.??
+As of end of 2017, conflict in CAR has displaced more than 1.1 million people, including over 600,000 registered IDPs - the highest number of IDPs since August 2014 and a 50% increase in 2017 alone. ??200,000 new IDPs were recorded between February and late October 2017; they were mainly fleeing violence in Haut Mbomou, Mbomou, Ouham Pende, Ouaka, and Nana-Grebizi. ?
+As of October, new large-scale displacements were reported across the country, including in Batangafo, Zemio, Bria, Kaga-Bandoro, and Bangassou. ?The majority (68%) of IDPs live with host communities, whereas nearly 25% of IDPs are in IDP camps and a small number in the bush.??
 Most IDPs live below the poverty line and are in need of protection and basic services, such as clean water, healthcare, or education. ? ?

 Bangui and Bimbo